Actify

 Wednesday or Thursday afternoon

-Run a 30-minute online escape room or puzzle challenge together.
-Small groups excel at these because everyone must contribute — there's no hiding in a team of 5.
-Book a meeting room or a video call, pull up a free escape room site, and go.
-The problem-solving dynamic reveals working styles and builds trust faster than any trust fall ever could.
+Run a 30-minute escape room or trivia challenge together.
+Small groups are perfect for both — everyone must contribute, there's no hiding in a team of 5.
+For escape rooms, book a video call or meeting room and pull up a free site.
+For trivia, open Kahoot and pick a mixed-topic pack.
+The problem-solving dynamic reveals working styles and builds trust faster than any trust fall.

 Slack message

-Hey team — up for a 30-min escape room challenge on [Day] at [Time]?
-It's online, free, and we solve it together.
-Spoiler: I heard the average team takes 45 minutes, so if we beat that, bragging rights are ours.
+Hey team — up for a 30-min escape room on [Day] at [Time]?
+Online, free, we solve it together.
+Totally optional — but fair warning, I heard the average team takes 45 minutes, so if we beat that, bragging rights are ours.

-Pick a medium-difficulty puzzle.
+Pick a medium-difficulty puzzle or trivia pack.
 Too easy feels patronizing.
 Too hard feels frustrating.
 The sweet spot is 'we barely made it.'

 3